PabloIbannez/VLMP/docs/Models.rst

 	  - Center position of the icosphere.
 	  - list of float
 	  - [0.0, 0.0, 0.0]
-	* - steric
-	  - Whether to include steric interactions between particles.
-	  - bool
-	  - False
-	* - resolution
-	  - Subdivision level for icosphere.
-	  - int
-	  - 1
-	* - particleMass
+	* - particleRadius
-	  - Mass of each particle.
+	  - Radius of each particle.
 	  - float
 	  - 1.0
 	* - Kd
 	  - Spring constant for dihedral angles (if applicable).
 	  - float
 	  - 0.0
+	* - particleMass
+	  - Mass of each particle.
+	  - float
+	  - 1.0

 Example: